 Church School for Preschoolers Ages 3-4

 Children who turn 3 by September 1 of the current school year may attend 3- and 4-year-old Church School classes.
-These classes offer a new Bible story each week, along with crafts and other fun activities designed to reinforce the lesson.
+These classes offer a new Bible story each week during the 8:45 service, along with crafts and other fun activities designed to reinforce the lesson.

 Parents may take children directly to the classroom or bring them into the Sanctuary to participate in the first part of worship.